Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Crete is located 99 miles south of mainland Greece.
 There are 2 main towns, Heraklion and Chania, in Crete, both with an airport.

-A popular island to fly into and island hop from there.
-Crete is easy to reach as it has three airports, offering flights from various locations.
+Crete is a popular island to fly into and island hop from.
+It is easy to reach as it has three airports, offering flights from various locations.

 You can also take a ferry from the mainland and other nearby islands.
 The ferries provide a beautiful journey across the sea to Crete, the largest of the Greek islands.